Survivor Benefit Plan (SBP)

 There are six categories of survivors who may be named as SBP beneficiaries:

-1. Former Spouse - with court ordered former Spouse SBP
+1. Former Spouse - with court ordered Former Spouse SBP

 2. Spouse and Child(ren)